fworks/algorithms-spring-boot/README.md

 The idea is to code few of the problems described in the book as spring services, adding some rest controller for testing and execution.
 I will be using Swagger UI, which will show all the endpoints in a user-friendly way.

-All just for playing around with the spring boot micro service world and at same time recall the basis of computing coding.
+All just for playing around with the spring boot microservice world and at same time recall the basis of computing coding.

 ## Notes